Specification and Design

 1. Double-sided adhesive tape

-The selection of a suitable tape depends on the substrate material to which the light sheets will be mounted, and the environmental conditions under which the luminaire will operate.
+The selection of a suitable tape depends on the surface material to which the light sheets will be mounted (not recommended for wood or drywall), and the environmental conditions of the application.

 The back side of the light sheets is PET (Polyethylene terephthalate).
 Many acrylic based adhesives give a good bond to this material.
 Rubber based adhesives are not recommended.